k20302040/probabilistic-systems-lab/00-journal/learning_log_2026.md

 # 2026 Learning Journal

-This journal tracks my weekly learning progress in Python, probability, and change detection.
+This journal tracks my weekly learning across multiple topics and is also a place where I can reflect on that weeks progress.

 ---

-## Week: Feb 16 – Feb 22, 2026
+## Week: xxx xx - xxx xx, xxxx

 ### Studied
-- Python basics: exceptions, errors, debugging
-- GitHub
+-

 ### Did
-- Harvard CS50p Section 3 (lecture)
-- Harvard CS50p Section 3 (shorts)
-- Set up GitHub repository
+-

 ### Reflection
-I started to understand how Python handles errors using try/except blocks.
-Instead of seeing errors as random failures, I now see them as something that can be expected and handled intentionally.
-Setting up GitHub also made it clearer how code is structured and tracked over time, which makes projects feel more systematic.

 ---

 ## Week: Feb 23 – Mar 1, 2026

 ### Studied
+- Python exceptions, errors, debugging
 - Program structure
 - Input handling
 - String methods

 ### Did
-- Harvard CS50p Problem Set 3
+- Harvard's CS50p Section 3

 ### Reflection
-This week made me realize that writing good programs is more about structure than just solving problems.
-Breaking code into functions improved how I think about program flow and made debugging easier.
-I also started to understand how small syntax tools like .strip() and multiple assignment can simplify logic.
+This week I learned how errors and exceptions aren't just 2 dimensional.
+They can be used to add an even deeper level of functionality to a program's logic.
+I also understood the importance of organizing code into functions such as main().
+They allow for an easier debugging experience and break the code up into bite-sized segments.
+The problem set for this section was extremely challenging and each one took me around 1.5 hours.

 ---

 ## Week: Mar 2 – Apr 5, 2026

 ### Studied
-- (No formal study — travel period)
+- n/a

 ### Did
-- No coding activity (out of country)
+- n/a

 ### Reflection
-This was a break from structured learning.
-It helped reset my focus before returning to more advanced topics later.
+This was a break from my learning.
+I unfortunately wasn't able to bring my computer with me on the trip.

 ---

 ## Week: Apr 6 – Apr 12, 2026